secretkeylabs/wallet-connect/webapp/README.md

     };
     ```

-# Make some [Wallet](../wallet/README.md) calls via Wallet Connect
+# Make some wallet calls via Wallet Connect

 At this point, when you click `connect` - you should be presented with Wallet Connect QR Code modal.

+If you scan the QR code with Xverse wallet, you will see a prompt to approve the connection request.

-If you scan the qr code with our example Wallet, it'll show the list of methods we've passed.
-Approve it and you'll see the `connect` buttons go away - indicatin there's nothing to connect to anymore.
+If you scan the QR code with the [example wallet](../wallet/README.md), it'll show the list of methods we've passed.
+Approve it and you'll see the `connect` buttons go away - indicating there's nothing to connect to anymore.

 1. Show available methods, add this to `src/App.js` render method: